Doctorate: United States

 U.S. research doctorates are awarded for advanced study followed by successfully completing and defending independent research presented in the form of a dissertation.
 Professional degrees may use the term "doctor" in their titles, such as Juris Doctor and Doctor of Medicine, but these degrees rarely contain an independent research component and are not research doctorates.
 Law school graduates, although awarded the J.D. degree, are not normally addressed as "doctor".
 In legal studies, the Doctor of Juridical Science is considered the equivalent to a Ph.D.

-Many universities offer Ph.D./D.Phil. followed by a professional doctorate or joint Ph.D./D.Phil. with a professional degree.
-Often, Ph.D. work is sequential to the professional degree, e.g., Ph.D./D.Phil. in law after a J.D. or equivalent in physical therapy after DPT, in pharmacy after Pharm.D.
-Such professional degrees are referred to as an entry level doctorate program and Ph.D. as a post-professional doctorate.
+Many American universities offer the PhD followed by a professional doctorate or joint PhD with a professional degree.
+Often, PhD work is sequential to the professional degree, e.g., a PhD in law after a JD or equivalent, in physical therapy after a DPT, and in pharmacy after a Pharm.D.
+Such professional degrees are referred to as an entry-level doctorate program, while the Ph.D. is a post-professional doctorate.